VelvetOrg/3D-Game-Engine/README.md

 4. `OpenAL` - For 3D audio managment
 5. `libogg` - Upacking .ogg file
 6. `libvorbis` - Decoder of .ogg files
+7. `SOIL` - For loading images as textures

 ---